mattmakai/fullstackpython.com/source/content/pages/07-web-development/28-static-site-generator.markdown

 ### Static site generator resources
+Static site generators can be implemented in any programming language.
+The following resources either are general to any programming ecosystem or provide a unique angle on how to use a static site generator.

 * [Static vs Dynamic Websites](https://about.gitlab.com/2016/06/03/ssg-overview-gitlab-pages-part-1-dynamic-x-static/)
   does an excellent job of showing the differences between a dynamic website that uses a database backend to produce content in response to a request